Mamun/spec-model/README.md

 ## Features
-* Like UML tools, define model get spec.
+* Like UML tools, define model and spec-model will generate spec.
 * Generate spec with convention, as a result everyone within team know about spec registry.
 * Generate spec for qualified key, unqualified key (with prefix -unq).
 * Generate spec for string value (With prefix ex-) as coercions.